Hair Towel Crochet Pattern: Free Printable PDF

 - Beginner Crochet hub: start here

-This crochet hair towel pattern tutorial works best when you check your gauge, keep your edges even, and test the fit before finishing the button loop.
+This hair towel wrap tutorial works best when you check your gauge, keep your edges even, and test the fit before finishing the button loop.

 Frequently Asked Questions